-As a first step we sorted the 199 cases in a double dichotomy.
-See table 2a.
-As one can see, there are hardly any cases of economic decline.
+What is the most common pattern in the period observed here?
+Following the method presented in Section 3.1.1, we counted the number of cases in which economic growth was paralleled by rising happiness (concordant with common sense) and the number of cases in which it was not7 (discordant) and next assessed the ratio of these.
+See Table 3(a).
+As one can see, there are hardly any cases of long-term economic decline.
 Most of the variation is in changes of average happiness.
-In this table the number of consonant cases is 133 and the number of paradoxical cases 67, which equals a ratio of 2.0.
+In this table, the number of concordant cases is 132 and the number of discordant cases 64, which equals a ratio of 2.2.
 So 'paradoxical' combinations are clearly not the rule.